ParticularlyCALLED

 Trust me, sometimes it feels like death.

 Sometimes I have to admit to myself that I would literally rather DIE than get up and do one more thing for one more person.
-Sometimes, I’d rather undergo physical torture than listen to my kids never stop talking, or do one more art project, or clean up one more mess, or sing one more nursery rhyme (Also, PS.
-This doesn’t make me a bad mom – It took me a long time to learn that).
+Sometimes, I’d rather undergo physical torture than listen to my kids never stop talking, or do one more art project, or clean up one more mess, or respect my husband’s silence.

 But, this is where the rubber meets the road.
 This is where it matters most to love.
 This is where you find out what you are made of.
 This is where your kids find out if you love them or not (or if you only put up with them when they are tolerable to you).
 This is where your spouse finds out of you love them or not (or of you only care about yourself).
 This is NOT the time to run away, to refuge in self-care, to “survive” when life makes you feel like you’d rather die.

-you tap into grace, you take that deep breath, close your eyes, and dive under that wave that threatens to engulf you.
+You tap into grace, you take that deep breath, close your eyes, and dive under the wave that threatens to engulf you.
 You are in this for the long haul.
 This is who you are.
 You were MADE for this.

 This is where you lavishly break the alabaster jar of nard over Our Lords feet (Sheen) to the horror of all around you, heedless of the whisperings and the judgement, and He raises you up.